Not All VMware Jobs Are The Same!

 Good News for VMware Job Seekers

-Here’s a couple of articles I recently found that should get you excited about a career in virtualization.
+Here are a couple of articles I recently found that should get you excited about a career in virtualization.
 The first is a Tech article about how virtualization is the Top Priority in 2015 and the second is a Wall Street Journal article about how virtualization will keep growing at least until 2019.
 This is good news for new admins just getting their virtualization career started because there’s still plenty of time to join in all the fun.

 Now let’s get to what brought you here and look at today’s VMware jobs in Phoenix, Arizona.